Daveography/soda-node/README.md

 ## Notes
 * This is a work in progress, watch this repository for updates.
-* Fluent querying only currently does AND queries; OR coming soon.
+* Heavily inspired by Entity Framework.
+* Filter grouping coming soon and negation (NOT) are coming soon.
 * Support for select-based functions are coming.
-* Support for additional operators is coming.

 ## Additional Reading